Generic Name: Cimetidine hydrochloride

 Cimetidine Dosage and Administration

-Clinical studies have indicated that suppression of nocturnal acid is the most important factor in duodenal ulcer healing (see CLINICAL PHARMACOLOGY - Antisecretory Activity - Acid Secretion).
-This is supported by recent clinical trials (see CLINICAL PHARMACOLOGY - Clinical Trials -Duodenal Ulcer - Active Duodenal Ulcer).
-Therefore, there is no apparent rationale, except for familiarity with use, for treating with anything other than a once-daily at bedtime oral dosage regimen (h.s.).
+Clinical studies have indicated that suppression of nocturnal acid is the most important factor in duodenal ulcer healing (see CLINICAL PHARMACOLOGY-Antisecretory Activity-Acid Secretion).
+This is supported by recent clinical trials (see CLINICAL PHARMACOLOGY-Clinical Trials-Duodenal Ulcer-Active Duodenal Ulcers).
+Therefore, there is no apparent rationale, except for familiarity with use, for treating with anything other than a once-daily at bedtime dosage regimen (h.s.).

-However, 800 mg h.s. is the dose of choice for most patients, as it provides a high healing rate (the difference between 800 mg h.s. and 1600 mg h.s. being small), maximal pain relief, a decreased potential for drug interactions (see PRECAUTIONS - Drug Interactions) and maximal patient convenience.
-Patients unhealed at four weeks, or those with persistent symptoms, have been shown to benefit from two to four weeks of continued therapy.
+However, 800 mg h.s. is the dose of choice for most patients, as it provides a high healing rate (the difference between 800 mg h.s. and 1600 mg h.s. being small), maximal pain relief, a decreased potential for drug interactions (see PRECAUTIONS-Drug Interactions) and maximal patient convenience.
+Patients unhealed at four weeks or those with persistent symptoms, have been shown to benefit from 2 to 4 weeks of continued therapy.

-It has been shown that patients who both have an endoscopically demonstrated ulcer larger than 1 cm and are also heavy smokers (i.e., smoke one pack of cigarettes or more per day) are more difficult to heal.
+It has been shown that patients who both have an endoscopically demonstrated ulcer larger than 1.0 cm and are also heavy smokers (i.e., smoke one pack of cigarettes or more per day) are more difficult to heal.
 There is some evidence which suggests that more rapid healing can be achieved in this subpopulation with Cimetidine 1600 mg at bedtime.
-While early pain relief with either 800 mg h.s. or 1600 mg h.s. is equivalent in all patients, 1600 mg h.s. provides an appropriate alternative when it is important to ensure healing within four weeks for this subpopulation.
-Alternatively, approximately 94% of all patients will also heal in eight weeks with Cimetidine 800 mg h.s.
+While early pain relief with either 800 mg h.s. or 1600 mg is equivalent in all patients, 1600 mg h.s. provides an appropriate alternative when it is important to ensure healing within 4 weeks for this subpopulation.
+Alternatively, approximately 94% of all patients will also heal in 8 weeks in Cimetidine 800 mg h.s.

-Other Cimetidine regimens in the U.S. which have been shown to be effective are: 300 mg four times daily, with meals and at bedtime, the original regimen with which U.S. physicians have the most experience, and 400 mg twice daily, in the morning and at bedtime (see CLINICAL PHARMACOLOGY - Clinical Trials - Duodenal Ulcer - Active Duodenal Ulcer).
+Other Cimetidine regimens in the U.S. which have been shown to be effective are: 300 mg four times daily, with meals and at bedtime, the original regimen with which U.S. physicians have the most experience, and 400 mg twice daily, in the morning and at bedtime (see CLINICAL PHARMACOLOGY-Clinical Trials-Duodenal Ulcer-Active Duodenal Ulcers).

 Concomitant antacids should be given as needed for relief of pain.
-However, simultaneous administration of Cimetidine and antacids is not recommended, since antacids have been reported to interfere with the absorption of Cimetidine.
+However, simultaneous administration of oral Cimetidine and antacids is not recommended since antacids have been reported to interfere with the absorption of Cimetidine.